Battle of Camp Allegheny Quick Facts

 Battle of Greenbrier River

 During the night of December 12, Brigadier General Robert H. Milroy’s Union force advanced in two columns toward Johnson’s outpost.
 Milroy intended to attack each flank of Johnson’s line simultaneously, but his left column marching up the turnpike encountered the Confederate right flank and attacked first.
-After several hours of close-quarter fighting, the Rebels drove the Yankees back.
+After several hours of close-quarter fighting, the Confederates drove the Federals back.
 Shortly after that, the Union right column arrived and attacked the Confederate left.
-Once again, the Rebels prevailed and Milroy retreated to his camps near Cheat Mountain.
+Once again, the Confederates prevailed and Milroy retreated to his camps near Cheat Mountain.

 The Union suffered about 140 casualties (killed, wounded, missing/captured) during Milroy’s unsuccessful assault on Camp Allegheny.
 The Confederacy lost 162 men.